Alta Via 4 (day 1): Rifugio Tre Scarperi to Locatelli Tre Cime + Via Ferrata Torre di Toblin & Innerkofler

 Night 1: Rifugio Locatelli

-This is far and away the busiest hut I’ve seen in the Dolomites and, I’ll be honest, it’s a little off-putting when you arrive before midday and find several hundred people on the balcony.
-BUT, Rifugio Locatelli is equally one of the most scenic huts, so to be here in the early morning or late afternoon without the crowds is quite special!
+This is far and away the busiest hut I’ve seen in the Dolomites and, I’ll be honest, it’s a little off-putting when you first arrive to find several hundred people on the balcony.
+BUT, Rifugio Locatelli is equally one of the most scenic huts, so being here in the early morning or late afternoon without the crowds is quite special!
+And after a full day of via ferrata, things are likely to have calmed down quite a bit at Locatelli (though it’s never truly “quiet”).

 - Showers: 8€ for 5min (regularly runs out in the summer; there are also large sinks in the women’s bathroom that hikers regularly use to wash off)